Being Pre-Qualified Vs. Pre-Approved for a Mortgage Matters

 Being pre-qualified for a mortgage is imperative before shopping for a new home.
 But being pre-approved is far better.
-So, what is the difference between the two?
+So, what is the difference between being pre-qualified vs. pre-approved for a mortgage?

 It’s very easy to get pre-qualified.
 Usually, this can be done over the phone with your lender or online in a matter of minutes.
 By providing your lender with general information about your income, debts, and assets, you can quickly obtain a lender’s pre-qualification (or “pre-qual”) letter.
 There is no cost to get pre-qualified, and your lender will not do a thorough analysis of your financial picture (and likely won’t pull your credit report).
 So even though your lender has told you how much money they will probably loan you, there are still a lot of financial hoops to jump through before getting the loan.